 - The 1140 CSS Grid – this grid is available as both CSS and a Photoshop template.

-By starting with a fluid layout, you’ll minimize the time, cost and work of trying to fit your site to different devices, and instead concentrate on solid code that can easily be applied across devices from today, and well into the future.
+By starting with a fluid layout, you’ll minimize the time, cost and work of trying to fit your site to different devices.
+Instead, you will be able to concentrate on solid code that can easily be applied across devices today and well into the future.

 The most important thing you can do to increase conversions through a mobile responsive design is to discover which features are most important to your visitors.
 You can do this by using an overlaid heatmap to determine where their areas of focus tend to fall.
 A good mobile responsive design that’s also conversion-focused will eliminate useless navigation and design elements, while focusing on crisp, simple design that loads fast and demands action.

 Do you have a mobile responsive design?
 How has it affected your conversion rate?